NCBI-Hackathons/phenotypeXpression/README.md

 The user can specify a prefix with `-o` in addition to the automatic MeSH term prefix at the beginning of each output file.

-### Output

-This should produce the following files in the phenotypeXpression/output directory:

-* Dendgrogram of GDS with node P-values and cluster boxes.
-* A word cloud for each cluster box.
-* Heatmap of differentially expressed genes per GDS (columns).
-* A pairwise distance graph of each GDS by absolute difference in gene sets.
-* A newick tree file
-* A cluster batch statistics text file.
-* A cluster HPO/DOID term frequency text file.

 ### Dependencies

 python dependencies